jotpowers/College-Grads/results.md

-# Actual Results
+# What I Do

 I know a lot of these discussions seem a little abstract, and it’s really easy to read what people say you should do, but what do they do, and does it work?
-So, to that end, here is personal example.
+So, to that end, here is what I do.

+## Investments

+* I invest in modified Three Fund portfolios.
+My modification on them is to replace the bond portion of the portfolios with a target date fund.
+This has the net effect of making my investments more aggressive but trending towards more conservative.
+This mirrors my general approach on things, which is more aggressive than most.
+* My 401K is a Roth 401k.
+I have discussion on the various trade-offs over in [retirement](retirement.md), but my primary reason is because I want to simplify retirement.
+Even if the tradeoffs mean I would have been better off in a traditional 401k, I've eliminated complexity when I am retired on how I have to deal with the money.
+* I have a handful of "passive" [real estate](realestate.md) investments.
+* I invest in traditional IRAs.

+# What I'm Going to Do

+* I expect over the next few years I will unwind all of the real estate because I don't see that the return is better than equities, the risk is higher, the liquidity is lower and it's not as interesting to me.
+* I'm going to work on using "Backdoor Roths".
+This takes some work given traditional IRAs, but shouldn't be that difficult, just tedious.
+Google it to be even more confused than you expected.

+# What I Did

+* I used to have individual stocks.
+I bought them nearly 20 years ago when I had the hubris to think that I could be good at picking stocks.
+I finally liquidated all of them, and the results are about what you would expect.
+  * I lost money outright on one.
+  * I underperformed the broader market on all but one of the remaining.
+  * I likely lost money due to the cost of inflation on most of them.
+  * I crushed the market on one of them.

+So, in summary, I had random results and had some good outcomes and bad outcomes, but the decision making process was suspect at best.

+# Sample Results

 I worked for a company from September of 2003 until May of 2006.
 In that time, I contributed to my 401k, entirely into index funds.
 (Maybe not the best ones, but we all learn).
 I haven’t rolled this over to something else, so it provides a great view into a single long-term investment.